AnthonyNicklin/meat-free/README.md

 By doing this the forms can be kept more compact to help with adding or editing on smaller devices.

 To show some stats the Statistics page produces some nice graphs to help visualize what is in the database.
-The graphs are interactivate giving the website some more functionality.
+The graphs are interactive except on Microsoft IE and Edge browsers (see [development](https://github.com/AnthonyNicklin/meat-free#depolyment) section for reason) giving the website some more functionality.

 ## Features